Lekso Aleksishvili: Early life

-Aleksi Aleksishvili was born in Tbilisi, capital of Georgia, in 1974.
+Aleksi Aleksishvili was born in Tbilisi, Georgia, in 1974.
 He graduated from the faculty of Economics, Iv.
 Javakhishvili Tbilisi State University in 1996.
-In 2004 he graduated from Duke University in Durham, North Carolina, USA, with a Master of Arts in International Development Policy, Public Finances and Management.
+In 2004 he graduated from Duke University in Durham, North Carolina, US, with a Master of Arts in International Development Policy, Public Finances and Management.
 In June 2004, he was awarded the Certificate for the Successful Completion of the E.S.
-Muskie Graduate Fellowship Program, The US Department of State, Washington, DC, USA.
+Muskie Graduate Fellowship Program, The US Department of State, Washington, DC, US.

 Career

-Aleksishvili was elected Chairman of UN Commission for Sustainable development in 2005-2006.
+Aleksishvili was elected chairman of UN Commission for Sustainable development in 2005–2006.
 During his chairmanship, the 14th session of the UN CSD focused on progress in Energy for Sustainable Development, Climate Change, Air Pollution and Industrial Development.

 Government

 While working as a Minister of Finance of Georgia, Aleksishvili successfully implemented reforms in Public Finance, Tax and Customs Policy and Administration, Economic Deregulation and Liberalisation domains.
-Georgia was ranked by the World Bank “Doing Business” survey as the world's #1 reformer country in 2005-10.
+Georgia was ranked by the World Bank “Doing Business” survey as the world's #1 reformer country in 2005–10.
 During this period (2004–2007), Georgia improved from 132nd place to 18th in the ranking of “Ease of Doing Business” by the World Bank.
 He conducted Tax and Customs reforms: reducing the number of taxes from 22 to 7 and reducing the national tax burden from 45% to 27% of GDP, while increasing tax compliance rate from 13% to 25% of GDP.
 He introduced one of the simplest tax systems in the region.
 Foreign Direct Investment increased from 250 m USD in 2004 to 2,100 m USD in 2007.
 GDP growth rate was more than 9% each year.

 Business

 In December 2007 Aleksishvili became chairman of the board, Policy and Management Consulting Group (PMCG).
-From February–December 2008 he served on the board of Kala Capital LLC, an investment company, where supervised the establishment of Progress Bank JSC. from September 2007-March 2008, he supervised monetary and financial policy implementation as a board member of National Bank of Georgia.
+From February–December 2008 he was on the board of Kala Capital LLC, an investment company, where supervised the establishment of Progress Bank JSC. from September 2007-March 2008, he supervised monetary and financial policy implementation as a board member of National Bank of Georgia.
 In June 2010 he was a panelist and presenter at the regional meeting “Introduction to Identification and Management of Financial Risks for Energy Projects”, Vienna, Austria, organised by International Atomic Energy Agency.
 He was panelist and presenter at Eurasia Emerging Markets Forum, Thun, Switzerland.